 Note that if you are looking for an out of season city break autumn is a great time to visit.
 In October many of the historic sites offer special openings for the Le Vie dei Tesori festival and towards the end of the month (check dates each year) the UNESCO heritage sites stay open until midnight.

 One of Palermo's more unusual sites is the Convento dei Cappuccini where the mummified dead line the walls of the catacombs.
 The convent is a short bus ride from the centre.

 Monreale is home to another Arab-Norman cathedral which forms part of the same UNESCO listing as that of Palermo as well as that of Cefalu.
-Both have amazing mosaics.
-The cathedral at Monreale is just a short bus journey away.
-Catch the bus at Piazza Independenza.
+Both have amazing mosaics and the cathedral at Monreale is just a short bus journey away.
+Catch the bus at Piazza Independenza behind the Royal Palace.

 If you are looking for a beach then Mondello is a bus ride away and is a favourite with the residents of Palermo.

 You can find more local travel ideas in the Sicily guide.